Mode 7

 Mode 7 is a graphics mode on the Super Nintendo Entertainment System video game console that allows a background layer to be rotated and scaled on a scanline-by-scanline basis to create many different depth effects.
+It also supports wrapping effects such as translation and reflection.

 The most famous of these effects is the application of a perspective effect on a background layer by scaling and rotating the background layer in this manner.
 This transforms the background layer into a two-dimensional horizontal texture-mapped plane that trades height for depth.
 Thus, an impression of three-dimensional graphics is achieved.

 Mode 7 was one of Nintendo's prominent selling points for the Super NES platform in publications such as Nintendo Power and Super NES Player's Guide.
 Similar faux 3D techniques have been presented on a few 2D systems other than the Super NES, in select peripherals and games.

 Overview

 The Super NES console has eight graphics modes, numbered from 0 to 7, for displaying background layers.
 The last one (background mode 7) has a single layer that can be scaled and rotated.
-Two-dimensional affine transformations can produce any combination of translation, scaling, reflection, rotation, and shearing—and nothing else.
+Two-dimensional affine transformations can produce any combination of translation, scaling, reflection, rotation, and shearing.
+However, many games create additional effects by setting a different transformation matrix for each scanline.
+In this way, pseudo-perspective, curved surface, and distortion effects can be achieved.